-Note: Equation (3) is valid because the emission factor of biomass (if it complies with the "RED II criteria", see sections 6.3.5 and 6.3.6) is zero.
-For a mixed material this formula requires that the EF{pre} is the weighted average value for the whole mixture.
-In that case, "determining the biomass fraction" means "determining the fraction of carbon in the mixture which is from biomass that complies with the RED II criteria".
-The part of biomass which does not comply with those criteria has to be reported separately, but for emission calculation the above formula is correct.
-For reporting purposes, $FF + BF{non-REDII} + BF = 1$, where FF is the fossil fraction, $BF{non-REDII}$ the fraction of biomass fraction of carbon which is not complying with the RED II criteria, and BF the biomass fraction of carbon which is zero-rated.
-Section 10.17 contains an FAQ on how to report emissions from mixed fuels.
+Example: A mixed fuel contains fossil fuel, biomass for which evidence on meeting the RED criteria is available, and other biomass.
+In that case, "determining the zero-rated biomass fraction" means "determining the fraction of carbon in the mixture which is from biomass that complies with the RED II criteria".
+The total biomass can be determined e.g. by 14C analysis.
+The part that complies with the RED criteria is determined by the availability of "proofs of Sustainability" (PoS) under a recognised certification scheme.
+The part of biomass which does not comply with those criteria has to be reported separately, but for emission calculation the above formula is correct if fossil and non-zero-rated fractions are added (both fractions are considered "as if they were fossil").
+For reporting purposes, $FF + BF{non-RED II} + BF{zero-rated} = 1$, where FF is the fossil fraction, $BF{non-RED II}$ the fraction of biomass carbon which is not complying with the RED II criteria (not zero-rated), and $BF{zero-rated}$ the biomass fraction which is zero-rated.
+Section 12.17 contains an FAQ on how to report emissions from mixed fuels.